KredereFX Monitor

 Data Freshness & Caching

-10Y Yields2h CDNInvesting.com via Browserless+ 2h in-memory module cache; daily cron at 2 AM UTC pre-warms
+10Y Yields4h CDNInvesting.com via Browserless+ 4h in-memory module cache; GitHub Actions pre-warms every 4h

-S&P Ratings2h CDNWorldGovBonds via BrowserlessFetched together with yields in one Browserless session
+S&P Ratings4h CDNWorldGovBonds via BrowserlessFetched in same Browserless session as yields

 Technicals1h CDNFrankfurter daily seriesOn-demand when you expand a currency row